 It is levied on the transfer of real estate for free or for valuable consideration.
-The rate is 3%, and it is levied on the sales value agreed by the parties or the self-assessment value determined by the municipality of the district where the property is located, whichever is higher.
+The rate is 3%, and it is levied on the sales value agreed by the parties or the self-assessment value determined by the municipality of the district where the property is located, whichever is higher, with a 10 UIT discount (S/49,500).
 This tax must be paid by the buyer.